xyfJASON/diffusion-models-pytorch/README.md

     <img src="./assets/ddim-cifar10.png" width=60% />
   </p>

+  From top to bottom: 10 steps, 50 steps, 100 steps and 1000 steps.
 It can be seen that fewer steps leads to blurrier results.

 - Spherical linear interpolation (slerp) between two samples (100 steps):